owickstrom/wickstrom.tech/src/_posts/2019-06-02-property-based-testing-in-a-screencast-editor-case-study-3.md

 ## Undo/Redo Tests

-Before I began refactoring, I added tests for the involutive property of undoable/redoable actions.
+Before I began refactoring, I added tests for the inverse property of undoable/redoable actions.
 The first test focuses on undoing actions, and is structured as follows: